tbadams45/tbadams45.github.io/_posts/2016-07-24-diligence-in-proverbs.md

 There are a few key themes that I've seen surrounding diligence and laziness.
 These themes help us to define what it means to be diligent, and also explain what its outcomes will be.

+...Unfortunately, I've found it difficult to write up all of my thoughts on these scriptures due to time constraints.
+Rather than not post anything, however, I figure I can leave the scriptures with a couple of brief thoughts here.

 ## Diligence has to do with hard work

 > All hard work brings a profit, but mere talk leads only to poverty. *14:23*